cjscrimmy/homework_CRUD_quiz/hw_CRUD_quiz.md

 Look at the `find_by_id` and `find_by_address` methods in the `Property` class.

 Q10.
 What do they take in as their arguments?
+A10. find_by_id method takes the id of the property instance you want to find as an argument. find_by_address method takes the address of the property instance you want to find as an argument.

 Q11.
 What are their return values?